 This course is designed to give young entrants into journalism a sense of the history and characteristics of the news media, and of their possible future development.
-The areas covered include the press and the independence movement, and movements for social reform and transformation; the growth of the print, broadcast, and new media and their relationship to the development of capitalism (up to the present era of globalisation); the explicit and implicit forms of censorship operating on the news media; the explosive growth of television following the Direct Broadcast Satellite revolution; the impact of global media giants on news production and dissemination; the influence of the Internet and the New Media on the context and practice of journalism; and the impact of convergence, digitisation and vertical integration in the news media.
+The areas covered include the press and the independence movement, and movements for social reform and transformation; the growth of the media from the once-separate print, broadcast, and new media platforms to the current convergent multi-platform entities and their relationship to the development of capitalism (up to the present era of globalisation); the explicit and implicit forms of censorship operating on the news media; the explosive growth of television following the Direct Broadcast Satellite revolution; the impact of global media giants on news production and dissemination; the influence of the Internet and the New Media on the context and practice of journalism; and the impact of convergence, digitisation and vertical integration in the news media.

 The course helps students understand different aspects of their future profession.
 Subjects include the role of journalists in society, the ethical decisions they are called upon to make, the value of media diversity and pluralism, the effects of concentration of media ownership, and the impact of technological change.

 Technological transformation and other developments in society and the economy bring about profound changes in work practice, making new demands on the capabilities and equipment of contemporary journalists.
 Included in this course are segments on Photojournalism; News and Numbers; and Sourcing Information.